Skip to main content

 A tooth infection, left untreated, could move into neighbouring teeth or other critical areas of your body.

-Removing a tooth can stop the pain and discomfort you’re experiencing that is caused by damage or an infection.
+Removing a tooth can relieve the pain and discomfort caused by damage or an infection.

 Removing a tooth protects surrounding teeth from infection that can spread and cause damage if left untreated.